 Skinny Ties are best suited with a narrow, pointed collar and when tied with a four-in-hand knot, adding to their casual yet elegant nature!

 How to Wear Skinny Ties

-How to wear skinny ties is a bit more involved than simply picking out a slimmer tie and making sure the colors work with the rest of your outfit, while this is a start what is worn with the skinny tie is just as important.
+Wearing skinny ties is a bit more involved than simply picking out a slimmer tie and making sure the colors work with the rest of your outfit.
+While this is a start, what is worn with the skinny tie is just as important.
 When wearing a skinny tie the best thing to do is to make sure the rest of the outfit follows suit.

 This means that everything else about your suit or outfit should also be kept narrow, narrow trousers, a slim fitted shirt, and a slim suit jacket are necessary for pulling of a skinny tie.